Creating Effective Library Assignments: A Guide for Instructors

 - It is important to incorporate choice into assignments so that large numbers of students are not looking for the same book, article, or index.
 Circulating items that will be needed by many students should be placed on RESERVE.

-- Refer students to a librarian in the Reference Department at HIL, the Science and Forestry Library, the Law Library, or the Engineering Library.
+- Refer students to a librarian in the Reference Department at HIL, the Science and Forestry Library, the Law Library, or the Engineering and Computer Science Library.
 An important aspect of library research is recognizing the expertise of librarians and asking for research help when necessary.
 More in-depth help is available in the library during office hours.

 - Time frames